 The generator voltage pulses on a single mosfet transistor

 This generator can work both in pulse, and in a resonant mode.
 In the first case, it creates high voltage pulses and high-power pulse magnetic field, orders of magnitude more than that which could be obtained in a resonant mode and equal to the required capacity.
 The second generator operates with resonance of the second kind, which has a number of interesting properties, aspects of which have only begun to be studied.
-It can work with almost any inductance from classical and bifilar coils to coaxial cables.
+It is a development diagram of the super-katscher and can work with almost any inductance from classical and bifilar coils to coaxial cables.

 This generator can be received if to include a mosfet transistor according to the diagram in the following figure.
 Her work is pretty simple.
 With a chain R1ZD1 in this scheme specifies the offset on the gate of the transistor VT1, and the positive feedback that is responsible for output parameters is formed by a ferrite ring L1 in the form of blocking pulses.
 The generator does not operate in quite the normal blocking: if instead of mosfet-transistor connected to the IGBT, then any offset and adjust other parameters of the scheme, it will not work, although the circuit design difference between them is almost there.
 Chain R2C2 is used for negative feedback, which is responsible for the stability of the generator and its temperature regime (figure a).
 To the generator terminals XS1 and XS2 connected inductive load (figures b and c), characteristics of which depends on the pulse length and amplitude.